Meet the Founder

 Wild Mary

-In my search for the elixir of youth, I discovered the remarkable powers of rosemary and forged a deep connection with the generations of women who shared my quest.
-What led to Wild Mary was realizing I had to share this ancient beauty secret.
-I knew I had found something transformative.
+In my search for the elixir of youth, I not only discovered Rosemary's remarkable skincare benefits but also forged a deep connection with the generations of women who shared my quest.
+What led me to create Wild Mary was the desire to pass on this ancient beauty secret to the next generation, knowing I had found something truly extraordinary.

-In its purest, most potent form, rosemary nourishes our complexion to be vital and radiant at any age.
-Inspired by the belief that this divine evergreen herb could transform people’s lives, I began creating rosemary elixirs with an unwavering commitment to excellence.
-With every small batch I make, I am reminded of my purpose: to share the rejuvenating benefits of rosemary, honor the ancient elixir of youth and inspire women to celebrate their natural beauty and be confident in their skin at any age.
+Inspired by the belief that this divine evergreen herb could transform lives, I developed a next-generation Rosemary elixir using the purest, most effective botanical ingredients.
+With every small batch I make, I am reminded of my purpose: to share the rejuvenating benefits of Rosemary, honor the legendary elixir of youth, and inspire women to celebrate their natural beauty and feel confident in their own skin, at any age.

 Lisa